ocrickard/SHAKE16/README.md

 2. Converted to modernized `do` loop syntax for core subroutines and improved indentation.
 3. Fixed several issues that prevented compilation with modern gfortran.
 4. Added a makefile.
+5. Allowed file input from command-line arguments instead of interactive program.

 ## Building